Yoast SEO glossary

 A button or other element on a web page, giving visitors directions as to where they should click.
 Should be the main actionable element of a page.

 The canonical link element that lets search engines know which variation of a collection of similar or identical pages you want Google to put into the search results.
-You can easily set a canonical URL with the Advanced settings in the Yoast SEO metabox and sidebar.
+You can easily set a canonical URL with the Advanced settings in Yoast SEO.

 The page you’re on after you place an order, pay and ‘leave’ the online store.

 Reduction in size of data in order to save space or transmission time.